- African black soap has antibacterial and antimicrobial qualities to help control acne breakouts and support healthy skin

 African black soap contains some or all of the following nutrient-rich ingredients, depending on the blend:

-- Cocoa pods are high in antioxidants and help to soften skin
+- Cocoa pods are high in antioxidants and help soften skin

-- Ingredients derived from palm leaves, such as palm oil and palm kernel oil, are hydrating and antioxidant-rich
+- Palm leave derivatives such as palm oil and palm kernel oil are hydrating and antioxidant-rich

-- Plantain skins are rich in iron, plus vitamins A and E
+- Plantain skins have an abundance of iron, plus vitamins A and E

-- Shea butter is an emollient, moisturizing, anti-aging and anti-inflammatory ingredient
+- Shea butter is an emollient as well as a moisturizing, anti-aging and anti-inflammatory ingredient

 Best African Black Soap for Acne

 African black soap is made by using the ingredients specific to that region and will vary depending on what is available locally.